RickStrahl/BlogPosts/2018-07/Re-assembling-the-Web-with-Web-Assembly-and-Blazor/ReAssemblingTheWebWithWebAssemblyAndBlazor.md

         Console.WriteLine("Loading Todos");
         todoItems = TodoBusiness.Todos;
     }

+    // Event handler has to match signature async Task reload(MouseEventArgs ev) => loadTodos();
 }
 ```
 <small>**Listing XX** - Looping through a list of Todo Items</small>

 There's a lot happening in this code so lets break down some of the highlights.
 The core bit of code deals with displaying a list of items and the code uses `@foreach(var todo in todoItems)` to do it.
 Note that you can use LINQ to easily filter the list or order the list as I've done here for demonstration purposes.
 Normally I would put the filtering and order logic probably into the 'business' logic.
 More on that later.

+The page contains properties that can be treated like the component's state.
+If you only have a couple of things you can store the state as properties here, or if you have a more complex it's probably a good idea to create a separate `TodoListModel` class and attach all the display state there.

+I'm 'loading' the business objects in the `OnInitAysnc()` method which is fired when the component starts up.
+Note that the component stays loaded

 Inside of the `foreach()` loop the `todo` object is in scope and can be used for other expressions to display things like `@todoItem.Title`.
 One of the nice things with Razor is that you also get to take advantage of the string formatting built into .NET, so you can format dates nicely like `todoItem.Entered.ToString("MMM dd, yy - HH:mm")` for example.
 These are things that are often a pain in JavaScript and provided by frameworks, but here it just comes naturally as part of the core .NET language which highlights one of the big plus points for using .NET in the first place.
 You have access to the core framework.